push-protocol/embed-demo-app/README.md

 2. There is no polling mechanism as of now, the Client APP has to re-load to get new notifications.
 [WIP]

-## Usage Guide when integrating `EmbedSDK` from scratch in an client dApp
+## Usage Guide when integrating `EmbedSDK` from scratch in a client dApp
 For using the `EmbedSDK` in your app, you can

 USING AS AN NPM PACKAGE